bluesillybeard/VRender/README.md

 # VRender
-Voxelesque's "Not As Bad As It Used To Be" Rendering backend
+## Trilateral's "Not As Bad As It Used To Be" Rendering backend.
+it's "VRender" instead of "TRender" because it used to be called "Voxelesque" before I renamed it to "Trilateral."

-HOW TO USE:
+### HOW TO USE:<br>
 VRender is pretty simple actually.
 Too bad though because I am too lazy to make a guide.
 But, my VRenderExamples repository has everything you should need to get started.
 It's not on Nuget, because I'm too lazy to figure out how to set that up.

-TODO list (most important to least important):
+### TODO list (most important to least important):
 - (VERY IMPORTANT) finish the GLSL shader creation algorithm.
 It currently doesn't suport RGBA or RGB color, only textures.
 - implement more types of thread pools, and use an interface for them
 - Finish implementing GL33 GPU objects
 - - implement a memory leak catcher using destructor
 - Implement instanced rendering.
 Automatically convert GLSL code to work with instanced rendering.
-They way draw calls are organized should make it pretty easy.
+The way draw calls are organized should make it pretty easy.
+- There are quite likely inline "//TODO:" comments in the code waiting to be remedied